Sobering Statistics of Cancer Survival Rates Among Black Populations

-According to the American Cancer Society, cancer survival rates for Black patients are lower than those in white patients for almost every type of cancer.
+According to the American Cancer Society, cancer survival rates for Black patients are lower than those for white patients for almost every type of cancer.
 Cancer disparities refer to a measurable difference in health care incidence and outcomes among different groups of people, particularly Black and Hispanic populations and those who are from lower socioeconomic backgrounds.

 “In general, cancer treatments have gotten better and people are living longer,” said Kathleen Sweeney, DNP, RN, director of Hematology and Transplant Services for the Froedtert & the Medical College of Wisconsin Cancer Network.
 “But there is still a gap among races with regard to cancer.”

-Committed to Equitable Care
+Committed to Equitable Care for Underserved Populations

 Sweeney and her colleagues are focused on closing the gap with an approach spanning several departments and disciplines.